hohkfuyuhi/hohkfuyuhi.github.io/README.md

 _____
 VER 0.6.7 | 06/07/19
 - bugfixes:
-  1. close button on the modal window now resizes properly
+  1. close button on the modal window now resizes properly on mobile devices
   2. fixed a bug where English words were showing up in the chinese translation
   3. fixed a bug where certain JavaScript scripts were not being disabled when on a mobile device
 - changes: